rickroll747/FAST-DDoS/README.md

 - **Service-specific targeting**, including port-optimized attacks for services like DNS, PSN, Xbox Live, and Minecraft.
 - **Custom vector options**, allowing users to select or combine different methods and payload patterns.
 - **Amplification scenarios**, for studying the effects of improperly configured services that can reflect and magnify traffic.
-FAST-DDoS prioritizes simplicity and portability.
-It runs in most Linux environments without requiring additional dependencies or compilation.
-The tool is suitable for automated scripts, manual testing, or CI-based analysis in isolated environments.
-Output is streamlined for quick interpretation, and the attack modules can be adjusted or extended for deeper protocol experimentation.

-FAST-DDoS prioritizes simplicity and portability.
-It runs in most Linux environments without requiring additional dependencies or compilation.
-The tool is suitable for automated scripts, manual testing, or CI-based analysis in isolated environments.
-Output is streamlined for quick interpretation, and the attack modules can be adjusted or extended for deeper protocol experimentation.
+This DDoS Tool prioritizes simplicity and portability.
+It runs in most Linux environments without requiring dependencies other than hping3 and nmap and compilation, the attack modules can be adjusted or extended for deeper protocol experimentation.
 # License
 This Repository Has Been Licensed With **AGPL 3.0!**
 That means I'm not responsible for **Any Damages or Being Held For Liability!**